Severson-Group/AMDC-Firmware/sdk/bare/common/drv/docs/DAC-Expansion-Board.md

 ## Enabling the DAC Drivers

 Several configuration need to be made to enable the DAC driver.
 The first configuration is in the `user_config.h` file.
-The hardware target must be set to `AMDC_REV_D` for the C drivers to be enabled.
+The hardware target must be set to `HW_TARGET_AMDC_REV_D` for the C drivers to be enabled.
 The second configuration occurs in the [sts_mux.h](Status-Mux.md) file.
 The DAC IP core needs to be mapped to the desired Inverter Port for operation.
 By default the DAC IP core is connected to `STS_MUX_DEVICE1`.
 The desired port (`INVERTER_PORTn`) must be set to `STS_MUX_DEVICE1`.
 Lastly the direction of the Status lines A, B, and C must be configured as outputs.
 The `STS_MUX_X_DIR` macros must be set to `STS_MUX_OUTPUT` in the [sts_mux.h](Status-Mux.md) file, and the hardware must be configured as well.

 ## Configuring the DAC
 ### Functions